zeeshan-builds/User-Authentication-System/README.md

 Stores user data in JSON format.

-Example structure:
-[
-    {
-        "name": "zeeshan",
-        "password": "hashed_password_here"
-    }
-]
 # Installation:

-Clone the repository:
+- Clone the repository:

 git clone https://github.com/zeeshan-builds/user-authentication-system.git

-Move into the project folder:
+- Move into the project folder:

 cd user-authentication-system

-Run the program:
+- Run the program:

 python main.py

 # Known Bugs / Limitations

-The exit option prints a message but does not stop the program loop.
+- The exit option prints a message but does not stop the program loop.

-No protection against invalid menu input (non-numeric values may crash the program).
+- No protection against invalid menu input (non-numeric values may crash the program).

-Password hashing does not include salting.
+- Password hashing does not include salting.

-Any logged-in user can see all usernames.
+- Any logged-in user can see all usernames.

-Unlimited login attempts are allowed.
+- Unlimited login attempts are allowed.

 # Future Improvements

 Possible improvements for the project:

-Use bcrypt instead of SHA-256
+- Use bcrypt instead of SHA-256

-Add password salting

-Hide password input using getpass
+- Hide password input using getpass

-Add proper input validation
+- Add proper input validation

-Store data in SQLite instead of JSON
+- Store data in SQLite instead of JSON

-Add login attempt limits
+- Add login attempt limits

-Implement user roles (admin / normal user)
+- Implement user roles (admin / normal user)

 # Author

 Zeeshan
 Software Engineering Student

+Contributions, suggestions, and improvements are always welcome.